mgroves/GtkSignage/README.md

 The update script will pull the latest code / dependencies and prompt for a reboot.

+Notice these scripts refer to 'prod' branch.
+Consider that to be 'release'.
+I.e. any updates to that branch will be pulled in the next update.

 ## Usage

 ### Accessing the Admin Interface